Dallas Arts District

 The Dallas Arts District is a 60-acre site on the northwest edge of downtown Dallas.

-Four architects of the Pritzker Architecture Prize are represented in the Dallas Arts District.
+Four architects of the Pritzer Architecture Prize are represented in the Dallas Arts District.

 (See Architecture Page: Link Here.)

-- Renzo Piano the Nasher Sculpture Center (Pritzker Awardee Architect)
+- Renzo Piano the Nasher Sculpture Center (Prtizker Awardee Architect)

-- Rem Koolhaas the Wyly Theater Center (Pritzker Awardee Architect)
+- Rem Koolhaas the Wyly Theater Center (Prtizker Awardee Architect)

-- Norman Foster the Winspear Opera House (Pritzker Awardee Architect)
+- Norman Foster the Winspear Opera House (Prtizker Awardee Architect)

 - I.M.
-Pei – Meyerson Symphony Center (Pritzker Awardee Architect)
+Pei – Meyerson Symphony Center (Prtizker Awardee Architect)

 - Edward Larrabee Barnes the 1980’s Dallas Museum of Art,